 The sacrament of Baptism signifies God’s preexisting love for all His children, forgiveness of sin, New Life in Christ, and formal entrance into the Church.

 Following ancient tradition, we baptize adults; youth who can speak for themselves; and infants, when children have responsible adults raising them in the Christian faith.

 When babies and young children are baptized, parents and sponsors take vows to raise the child in the Christian faith and life (NOT promise to remain in our parish or denomination).

 More importantly, parents and sponsors also take spiritual vows on behalf of babies and children.
 As children grow — in years and in faith — they later have the opportunity to “confirm” the same baptismal vows for themselves in the adult rite of confirmation with our bishop.

 The Book of Common Prayer tells us that, “Holy Baptism is full initiation by water and the Holy Spirit into Christ’s Body the Church.
 The bond which God establishes in Baptism is indissoluble.”

 Church of the Apostles is a vibrant spiritual community, a place of welcome and spiritual nurture for children and adults.
-We are thankful to share in a happy day when someone is baptized and we stand ready to assist you and your family in joys and challenges that may come later.
+We share in a happy day when a baptism takes place and we stand ready to assist you and your family in joys and challenges that may arise in the future.

 There are four principal days for Baptism in the Episcopal Church: